-- Install an oxidation catalyst.
-The estimated capital cost and annual cost of the catalyst can be determined using the equations specified here. - You must also conduct an initial performance test; and - Conduct annual checks of the oxidation catalyst. - You must either use a high temperature shutdown device that will detect if the catalyst inlet temperature is too high, or install a continuous parameter monitoring system to monitor catalyst inlet temperature continuously and maintain the temperature between 450 and 1,350 degrees Fahrenheit. - At all times you must operate and maintain all equipment safely and in accordance with good air pollution control practices for minimizing emissions.
+- You must either use a high temperature shutdown device that will detect if the catalyst inlet temperature is too high, or install a continuous parameter monitoring system to monitor catalyst inlet temperature continuously and maintain the temperature between 750 and 1,250 degrees Fahrenheit. - At all times you must operate and maintain all equipment safely and in accordance with good air pollution control practices for minimizing emissions.